 |

-The North Carolina Appalachians are home to Peggy's family as well as her novels.
-She is a born and bred Appalachian mountain native,
+The North Carolina Blue Ridge is home to Peggy and her family as well as her novels.
+As with many

-only willing to leave the green mountains for short visits.
+Appalachian natives, she's only willing to leave the verdant mountains for short visits.

 Readers describe her novels as masterpieces of mountain life.
-Peggy has the rare gift of putting you in the story
+Peggy has the rare gift of letting them 'be right

 She likes to tell people that David wanted twelve children, but she will only meet a man half-way - and so agreed to